MemoryChips/bldg25-chat-demo/README.md

 ## TODO: Urgent

 1. Fix problems in logout when token is expired.
 Also, reconnect when token is expired.
+2. Signup does not complete login to chat - app code issue?

 ## TODO: Normal